 Generally, fluoroscopy follows this process:

-- You will be asked to remove any clothing or jewelry that may get in the way of the body area to be examined.
+- You will be asked to remove any clothing or jewelry that may get in the way of the body part to be examined.
 A bracelet with your name and an identification number may be put on your wrist.
 You may get a second bracelet if you have allergies.

 - If you are asked to remove your clothing, you will be given a gown to wear.